CLOUDS OF SILS MARIA

 The other theme (aside from aging) is the nature of theatre and role playing.
 The multi-layered dialogue does full justice to these themes without ever feeling schematic, because the three main characters are all so fully realised.

-And the three lead performances are faultless.
-I realised watching this that I have never fully appreciated Binoche up to now.
-The reason for this blind spot is (rather absurdly) that in my mind I always associate her with 'The English Patient', a film I detest.
-Note to self: must do better.
+The three lead performances are faultless.
+I have never fully appreciated Binoche up to now, the reason for this blind spot being (rather absurdly) that I have always associated her with 'The English Patient', a film I detest.

 Comments